 Northern Ireland serves retail and commercial customers through a network of branches and business centers in Northern Ireland alongside digital channels.
-As at December 31, 2020, the Northern Ireland business unit had approximately 1,353 full-time equivalent employees (figure adjusted to reflect the new organization).
+As at December 31, 2021, the Northern Ireland business unit had approximately 1,268 FTEs.

 Non-core includes certain customer segments that are no longer considered part of the core business.
 Non-core is responsible for the controlled winding-up of this part of the loan portfolio.
 The portfolio consists primarily of loans to customers in the Baltics and liquidity facilities for special purpose vehicles and conduit structures.
-As at December 31, 2020, Non-core had approximately 32 full-time equivalent employees (figure adjusted to reflect the new organization).
+As at December 31, 2021, Non-core had approximately 25 FTEs.